Parents FAQ

 Scouting uses non-formal educational methods to engage youth in the process of their own development, giving them program activities, guidance and tools to help them become self-reliant, confident, caring, responsible and committed to the world around them.

-What Section should my child enrol in?
+What Section should my child enroll in?

 Beavers (Ages 5 -7)